rajangdavis/getcraftbeer_eda/README.md

 The dataset was normalized into 4 tables:

-1. Breweries - 7,232 breweries from the United States.
+1. Breweries - 7,232 breweries from the United States
 2. Beer Styles - 112 styles of beer
 3. Beers - 197,474 beers
 4. Reviews -  2,202,977 beers reviews - 656,143 with text

 ### Brewery features: